coder/docs/setup/kubernetes/k3s.md

 description: Set up a Coder deployment with a Ubuntu + k3s
 ---

-k3s is a lightweight Kubernetes distribution that works great with single-node or multi-node clusters alike.
+k3s is a lightweight Kubernetes distribution that works well for single-node or multi-node clusters alike.

 > This guide only covers installation on a new Ubuntu 20.04 LTS machine.
 If you
 > are looking to install on a local machine or an existing host,